stephanie/teach-starter-site/README.md

-# node-sass-es2015-sample

-A modified version of Heroku's barebones Node.js app [https://github.com/heroku/node-js-sample] with added Gulp, SASS and ES2015 support.
+A modified version of Heroku's barebones Node.js app [https://github.com/heroku/node-js-sample] with added Gulp and SASS support.

 This app uses Jade for easy templating.